 Ohio has licensed osteopathic physicians since 1944.
-As the practice of osteopathic medicine has changed in the past years, the Board has continued to change and meet its' mission of regulating the practice of osteopathic medicine in the State of Ohio.
+As the practice of osteopathic medicine has changed over the years, the Medical Board has continued to change and meet its' mission of regulating the practice of osteopathic medicine in the state.
 In order to practice osteopathic medicine in Ohio, the individual must be licensed and maintain a current license by the Board.
-For complete licensure requirements, forms and other information click here:
+For complete licensure requirements, forms and other information, visit the State Medical Board website.

 Continuing Medical Education (CME) Requirements

 Click here for the Category 1-C Credit Application (PDF format), or for secure online processing, Click HERE.

 Please Note: This form should only be completed by osteopathic physicians who are requesting the reclassification and approval of CME activities from Category 2 to Category 1-C.

 As a licensee of the State Medical Board of Ohio, you have a statutory and ethical duty to report misconduct.
 You are obligated to report violations of law, rule and code of ethics standards to the Medical Board.

 The State Medical Board provides the Duty to Report video on misconduct, which can be found on their website.
 This requirement went into effect May 31, 2021.